B.U.G. Mafia: De cartier and national fame

 B.U.G.
 Mafia continued to work throughout 1999 and, after the impressive success one of their concerts in Bucharest had, they were invited by TV host Mihai Tatulici to talk about their work and history in a special edition of his talk show.
-The exposure they got reflected in the sales of their sixth studio effort, Dupa blocuri, which was released in early 2000 by Cat Music.
+The exposure they got reflected in the sales of their sixth studio effort, După blocuri, which was released in early 2000 by Cat Music.
 Accompanied by the group's first official music video, the album is often categorized as their darkest work to this day.
 Influenced by the massive discreditation campaign started by the Romanian media after the success of 1998's De cartier, the album was very liberal and experimental with production and songwriting techniques for its time in Romanian music.
 The group's notoriety also prompted some inmates incarcerated at the Rahova State Penitentiary in Bucharest to request a B.U.G.
 Mafia concert.
 The live performance took place in mid-2000 and is frequently mentioned by Tataee, Caddilac and Uzzi as a very special and meaningful moment in the group's history.

 Întotdeauna pentru totdeauna (Always Forever) was released in late 2000, making it their second album in the same year.
 Supported by the "Un 2 şi trei de 0" (A two followed by three zeroes) single, it brought singer-songwriter Vilmos "Villy" Kanalas to national fame, making him one of the most well known B.U.G.
 Mafia collaborators over time.
 The album was also known in Romania for its inclusion of the "Poezie de stradă" (Street Poetry) song which was released as a single in 2001 and had a music video that featured real Romanian Police officers crashing an organized crime meeting.